-Anybody who has spent any time in the world of energy/commodities trading knows implementing a new CTRM/ETRM is a costly and painful exercise, which can take months to years to complete, and worse, sometimes end in failure after teams of people have spent countless hours to make it work.
-There are too many painful memories, too many colleagues who lost their jobs – nobody wants to repeat it.
+Anybody who has spent any time in the world of energy/commodities trading knows implementing a new CTRM / ETRM software is a costly and painful exercise, which can take months or years to complete.
+Or worse – when a project ends in failure after teams of people have spent countless hours to make it work.
+There are too many tender memories and perhaps too many colleagues who lost their jobs – nobody wants to repeat it.

-When you purchase a new CTRM/ETRM system (on premise or on the cloud), you get an “empty box”, which you have to fill with data before you can use it to conduct your business – your trades and positions, your inventories/physical assets, etc. But even before those come reference data, sometimes referred to as “static data” (more about their “static-ness” later on).
+When you purchase a new CTRM / ETRM software (on premise or on the cloud), you get an ’empty box’, which you have to fill with data before you can use it to conduct your business – your trades and positions, your inventories/physical assets, etc. But even before those come reference data, sometimes referred to as ‘static data’ (more about their “static-ness” later on).
 Reference data include things like trading books, commodities, locations, hubs, pipelines, power grids, exchange data, pricing indices, units of measure, holidays, currency and FX data, etc. Even though this can be a very long list, most people assume that setting up the reference data should be a quick and straightforward exercise.
-However, in our many decades of experience implementing and helping implement CTRM/ETRM systems, this part of the implementation typically takes anywhere between one to three months and involves multiple resources.
+However, in our many decades of experience implementing and helping implement CTRM / ETRM systems, this part of the implementation typically takes anywhere between one to three months and involves multiple resources.

-Enter CTRM/ETRM as a Service.
-A modern, cloud-native system ensures clear and secure segregation between each tenant’s private data as well as the shared global data.
+Enter CTRM as a service: a modern, cloud-native system ensures clear and secure segregation between each tenant’s private data as well as the shared global data.
 The global data is there on day one and is continuously maintained by the service provider.
 You, as the user, do not have to do anything; neither during the initial implementation, nor on an ongoing basis as there are other changes to reference data and/or you start trading a new index, hub, product, etc. It is just part of the service.

 For example, CTRMCloud clients only need to choose the exchange contracts and other pricing indices they want to use, and optionally, give them their own name (“alias”) if they choose to.
-We, at CTRMCloud, have done the labor intensive part of collecting all that information (many thousands of exchange contracts/pricing indices and all of the associated data), which we continuously maintain as there are changes.
+At CTRMCloud, we’ve done the heavy lift of collecting all that information (many thousands of exchange contracts/pricing indices and all of the associated data), which we continuously maintain as changes occur.